Beny Steinmetz: Guinea and the Simandou deposit

+Switzerland

+On January 22, 2021, Steinmetz was found guilty in Geneva of corruption related to bribes paid in Guinea.
+He was sentenced to five years in prison, and ordered to pay a fine of 50 million Swiss francs.
+In 2023, a Swiss court upheld the bribery conviction.

 Romania

 On 10 March 2016, Steinmetz was indicted in absentia by the Romanian National Anticorruption Directorate, on charges of the unlawful recovery of Paul-Philippe Hohenzollern's inheritance.
 Two other Israelis and he were on trial "in several cases involving high-ranking dignitaries in Romania."

 In February 2018, a court in Romania dismissed the request for a warrant for his arrest.

 An Athens court rejected an extradition request by Romanian authorities in March 2022, ruling that Steinmetz's right to a fair trial in Romania was violated and that he is at real risk of inhuman and degrading treatment if extradited.
+The decision was confirmed on appeal.

+Greek authorities executing a Romanian arrest warrant detained Steinmetz in October 2024.
+He was later released on €5,000 bail.
+He was re-arrested in January 2025 when a Greek court ordered that he be extradited to Romania.
+In March 2025, the Greek supreme court overturned this order and blocked Steinmetz's extradition.

+Panama Papers

+Beny Steinmetz was named in 282 documents in the Panama Papers leak.
+This included revelations around corruption and improper business dealings in Sierra Leone, the Democratic Republic of Congo as well as further details on activities in Guinea.

 Philanthropy

-Beny Steinmetz, businessman and philanthropist, has accumulated a billionaire status through his work.
+Steinmetz has accumulated a billionaire status through his work.
 With his wife, he oversees the Beny & Agnes Steinmetz Foundation, which donates to schools, hospitals, army units and the arts in Israel.
 The foundation was simply an extension of the work that they had already been doing for a number of other charitable causes.